Catwaiix/Mikael-R/README.md

 - 🔭 I’m currently working on [Readme-Template-Generator](https://github.com/Mikael-R/Readme-Template-Generator)
 - 🌱 I’m currently learning Typescript
-- 👯 I’m looking to collaborate on Programming Projects 🎓
+- 💡 I’m looking to collaborate on Programming Projects
-- 🤔 I’m looking for help with frameworks JS
+- 👨🏻‍💻 I’m looking for help with JS/TS
 - 💬 Ask me about Python, Javascript and Typescript
 - 😄 Pronouns: he/his
-- ⚡ Fun fact: I use VIM but I don't like i3wm!
+- ⚡ Fun fact: I use Vim but I don't like i3wm!

 </a>
 <a href="https://github.com/Mikael-R">